Symmetry and Invariant Bases in Finite Element Exterior Calculus: Traces and Extension Operators

+Up to now, we have studied properties of any geometrically decomposed basis and how this definition interacts with our notion of invariance.
+Most importantly, invariant geometrically decomposed bases give rise to invariant decomposed bases for certain subspaces and trace spaces.
+Shifting our focus to extension operators, more specific statements are possible. \\

-Extension operators that facilitate a geometric decomposition have been described for several spaces of polynomial differential forms in finite element exterior calculus \cite{AFW1,AFWgeodecomp,licht2018basis}.
-For our purpose, we utilize the extension operators given in \cite{AFWgeodecomp}.
+Extension operators that facilitate geometric decompositions are widely used in finite element exterior calculus \cite{AFW1,AFWgeodecomp,licht2022basis}.
+For our purpose, we utilize the extension operators given by Arnold, Falk, and Winther \cite{AFWgeodecomp}.
+Their extension operators are described over spanning sets, not bases, but this still yields well-defined linear mappings.